 Right Speaker, Right Event

-To assure that you get the best speaker for you’re your event at the beat possible fee, first be crystal clear as to what kind of speaker you want and what kind of a presentation you want.
+To assure that you get the best speaker for your event, at the best possible fee, first be crystal clear as to what kind of speaker you want and what kind of a presentation you want.
 The quickest way to a disaster is to think all speakers are created equally or that any speaker will do.
 The better you know what you want, need, and desire from a professional, the better chance that you will hire the speaker that will deliver on your expectations.